9-12 Faculty

 jhickey@northstarcharter.org

-Mr. Hickey grew up in rural Pennsylvania where he developed a love for the natural world through exploration of the rivers, mountains, and woods surrounding his childhood home.
+Josh Hickey grew up in rural Pennsylvania where he developed a love for the natural world through exploration of the rivers, mountains, and woods surrounding his childhood home.
 His love for the natural world inspired him to pursue a degree in Fisheries Biology so he could develop a better understanding of the creatures and natural environments that fascinated him as a child.
 His love for the natural world also drove him to seek out opportunities to be and play outside as often as he could.
 Consequently, at the age of 16, he began ski instructing at a local ski area near his childhood home.
 Through his experiences ski instructing, he became fascinated by the way people learn and began to develop a passion for teaching.
 As time went on, he realized that his love for the natural world and his passion for teaching drove him to share his understanding of natural environments, and creatures that inhabit them, with anyone that would listen.
 This realization led him to pursue a career in education so that he could be better equipped to pass on his knowledge of the natural world with the future (i.e., kids!).
-Mr. Hickey believes that by helping future generations better understand how the world works at a biological level can help to preserve it for generations to come.
+Josh believes that by helping future generations better understand how the world works at a biological level can help to preserve it for generations to come.

-When Mr. Hickey is not in school, he likes to spend as much time outdoors as possible.
+When Josh is not in school, he likes to spend as much time outdoors as possible.
 This could be mountain biking and camping with his wife, fly fishing a remote river, hiking a mountain peak to photograph the landscape, or tending to his garden with his yellow lab and chickens.

 Kevin Hutchens